mfaquih/Setting-up-Web-Servers/README.md

 Changes will be reflected after restarting nginx.

 ## After following the above we are now able to achive two web servers installed on the same VM using different ports.

+###### The same needs to be followed for the second node as well.
+This way we will have two VMs and both VMs will be having apache and nginx.